Glendale, Calgary

 Glendale is a residential neighbourhood in the southwest quadrant of Calgary, Alberta.
 It is located south of 17th Avenue SW, east of Sarcee Trail and Signal Hill and west of 37 Street SW and Killarney.
 The Optimist Athletic Park is located in this community.

 It is represented in the Calgary City Council by the Ward 6 councillor.

+The 45 Street CTrain Station is located on the northern portion of the community, with it being directly on the community boundary between Glendale and Westgate.